kubecost/docs/install-and-configure/advanced-configuration/add-key.md

 You can apply your product key at any time within the product UI or during an install or upgrade process.
 More details on both options are provided below.

-If you have a [multi-cluster setup](/install-and-configure/install/multi-cluster/multi-cluster.md), you only need to apply your product key on the Kubecost primary cluster, and not on any of the Kubecost secondary clusters.
+If you have a [multi-cluster setup](/install-and-configure/install/multi-cluster/multi-cluster.md), you only need to apply your product key on the Kubecost primary cluster.
+In the event that you are viewing/repairing data on a secondary cluster, you will need to apply your product key on that cluster as well.

 {% hint style="info" %}
 `kubecostToken` is a different concept from your product key and is used for managing trial access.
 {% endhint %}

-## Option 1: Apply your product key at install

-Many Kubecost product configuration options can be specified at install-time, including your product key.

-### Option 1: Storing product key in a secret
+## Option 1: Storing product key in a secret

 To create a secret you will need to create a JSON file called _productkey.json_ with the following format.
 Be sure to replace `<YOUR_PRODUCT_KEY>` with your Kubecost product key.